pizzawarrior/pizzawarrior-portfolio.github.io/README.md

 ### Approach
 - Wanting to get something up as quickly as possible I limited the frameworks and got to work
 - The submission form uses an endpoint provided by FormSubmit
-- This project was developed in a mobile-first way, with the intention of being able to view it from a phone
+- This project was developed in a mobile-first way, with the intention of providing a clean mobile experience
 ***
 <img width="750" alt="Codebyian" src="https://github.com/user-attachments/assets/34b5f567-2449-421e-8e46-99df263ab02b">